 Each Commissioner individually acts as a liaison to the District’s internal and resident advisory committees.
 The Board meets on the fourth Wednesday of each month and holds a workshop (meeting of the whole) on the second Wednesday of each month.
 Any resident of the Park District of Highland Park who meets the requirements set forth by the Lake County Board of elections is eligible to run for a seat on the Park Board.

 Terry and his wife Marla moved to Highland Park in 1993.
-They made the move in part because of the parks and the lakefront which made Highland Park stand out above other communities.
-Along with his two children, Emily and Danny, they are proud to call Highland Park home.
+They made the move in part because of the parks and lakefront which made Highland Park stand out above other communities.
+Along with their two children, Emily and Danny, they are still proud to call Highland Park home.

 Jen began her journey of local voluntarism shortly after settling in Highland Park in 2010.
 She has held leadership positions on community boards and committees such as the Parks Foundation of Highland Park, Highland Park Historical Society, American Youth Soccer Organization (AYSO), NSSD 112 Caucus and NSSD112 Reconfiguration 2.0 Community Team.
 As a board member for the Parks Foundation of Highland Park she worked closely with the Park District administration to help raise awareness and funding for the SMILE Grant-in-Aid program for those in our community who are financially unable to participate in Park District programming.